RemiAWE/ng-flat-datepicker/README.md

 ## Usage

-This an attribute only directive.
+This is an attribute only directive.

 ```html
 <input type="text" ng-model="date" ng-flat-datepicker>